vengateshkaruppasamy/Projects/readme.md

-To run this projects you need certain requirements.
+To run this projects you need certain

-To install required requirements. plz run this command in the cmd.*If your using conda env*
+To install required requirements.

+plz run this command in the cmd.

 pip install -r requirement.txt

-*Alternative*: pip install pygame